nblaznik/Genetic-Programming/README.md

 - position
 - transparency

 Nothing is lost — you can fully rebuild or transform the art later.
+Can be used in combination with framer-motion.

 ---